Chapter 5101:9-4 Acquistion and Procurement

-(b) Governmental units under common control through common officers, directors, or members , as in a lease between a county agency and a board of county commissioners; and
+(b) The non-federal entity under common control through common officers, directors, or members, as in a lease between a county agency and a board of county commissioners; and

-(c) To the extent otherwise allowable, a governmental unit and a director, trustee, officer, or key personnel of the governmental unit or his/her immediate family, either directly or through corporations, trusts, or similar arrangements in which they hold a controlling interest.
+(c) The non-federal entity and a director, trustee, officer, or key personnel of the non-federal entity or his/her immediate family as defined in 2 CFR 200.465, either directly or through corporations, trusts, or similar arrangements in which they hold a controlling interest.

 (3) Capital lease agreements.

-Rental/lease costs are allowable only up to the amount that would be allowed had the governmental unit purchased the property on the date the lease agreement was executed.
+(b) Rental/lease costs are allowable only up to the amount that would be allowed had the non-federal entity purchased the property on the date the lease agreement was executed.
 Examples of the types of costs included in the calculation of allowable costs are provided in paragraph (C)(4) of this rule.

 (4) Calculation of allowable rental/lease costs under the special lease/rental types in this paragraph include expenses such as: